 Next Steps

-Once you’ve done these 5 protections, the next step is understanding which of the 25 Tools and 53 Skills to enable—what to turn on, what to keep off, and why.
-I wrote that up in a separate tutorial (coming soon), including my complete configuration.
+Once you’ve done these 5 protections, the next step is understanding which of the 26 Tools and 53 Skills to enable—what to turn on, what to keep off, and why.
+I wrote that up in the Tools & Skills Complete Guide, including my complete configuration.

 FAQ